Home

 History of IML

-The Illinois Geometry Lab was founded Professor Jayadev Athreya and graduate student Anton Lukyanenko in Fall 2011 with the vision of providing a home for undergraduate research projects in geometry and visualization for a small group of students – originally all mentored by Athreya and Lukyanenko.
-Within a few short years and thanks to grant support and substantial commitment by the faculty, graduate students, and alumni of the Department of Mathematics, IGL grew beyond this vision to include research projects in all areas of mathematics, mathematical outreach to schools and to the public, and summer opportunities for high school students and undergraduates.
+With grant support from the National Science Foundation, the Illinois Geometry Lab (IGL) was founded by Professor Jayadev Athreya and graduate student Anton Lukyanenko in Fall 2011 with the vision of providing a home for undergraduate research projects in geometry and visualization under the guidance of faculty mentors.
+Within a few short years and thanks to grant support and substantial commitment by the faculty, graduate students, and alumni of the Department of Mathematics, IGL expanded to include research projects in all areas of mathematics, mathematical outreach to schools and to the public, and summer opportunities for high school students and undergraduates.
 To better represent the wide scope of its activities, Illinois Geometry Lab changed its name in 2024 to Illinois Mathematics Lab.